bracesdev/errtrace/README.md

 but it can also make it difficult to track down the source of an error.
 A stack trace stored in an error -- recorded at the error site -- becomes less useful as the error moves through the program.
-When it’s eventually surfaced to the user, we’ve lost a lot of context about its origin.
+When it's eventually surfaced to the user, we've lost a lot of context about its origin.

 With errtrace,
 we instead record the path the program took from the error site